 The ever-popular Sunday Riley Luna Night Sleeping Oil is no exception.
 This night oil supposedly works throughout the night to deliver radiant, luminous and even-toned skin, all while reducing the appearance of pores and wrinkles – whoa!

 And while that might sound impressive, The Ordinary Retinol 1% in Squalone actually does just the same as its more expensive counterpart.
 Little wonder then, that this Sunday Riley’s dupe has garnered rave reviews from beauty junkies and newbies alike for its effective formula AND affordable price.
 Score!

 The Sunday Riley Luna Sleeping Night Oil is available at selected Sephora outlets and retails at SGD148.

 The Ordinary Retinol 1% in Squalone is available on Beautylish.
 It retails at SGD11 (includes shipping fees).

 7. Sunday Riley U.F.O.
 Ultra-Clarifying Face Oil V.S.
 The Body Shop Tea Tree Anti-Imperfection Daily Solution

-Tea tree oil is a life saver when it comes to oily, acne-prone skin.
-Clearing skin buildup and allowing for a smooth, clear complexion is what most tea tree oil products claim to do, and the Sunday Riley U.F.O.
-Ultra-Clarifying Face Oil is no different.
-With the addition of salicylic acid and cucumber seed oil in the mix, blemishes are instantly banished when it comes to this baby.
+Tea tree oil is a life saver when it comes to saving oily, acne-prone skin.
+The Sunday Riley U.F.O.
+Ultra-Clarifying Face Oil is an effective tea tree product that clears skin buildup and allows for a smooth, clear complexion.
+With the addition of salicylic acid and cucumber seed oil in the mix, blemishes are instantly banished when it comes to this well-loved product.

 The Body Shop Tea Tree Anti-Imperfection Daily Solution is just as effective, though, combating blemishes and mattifying skin amazingly well.
 Plus, it comes with 15ml more formula, and costs below SGD50.
 If that isn’t a steal, we don’t know what is!